Skip to main content

 There are several common and practical reasons for beneficiaries to request a Deed of Variation:

-- Including someone left out: You can include someone left out by adding a family member or dependent who the will didn’t originally name.
+• Including someone left out: You can include a friend, family member or dependent who the Will didn’t originally name.

-- Passing assets to the next generation: A child might pass their inheritance directly to their own children.
+• Passing assets to the next generation: A child might pass their inheritance directly to their own children often for tax reasons.

-- Resolving disputes: A variation can settle disagreements between beneficiaries without the need for court involvement.
+• Resolving disputes: A Deed of Variation can settle disagreements between beneficiaries without the need for Court involvement.

 Who Can Change a Will After Death?

-No one can unilaterally change a will after the testator (the person who made the will) has died.
-However, under certain conditions, those who stand to inherit from the estate can agree to modify the distribution—using a Deed of Variation.
+The Executors and beneficiaries who stand to inherit from the estate can agree to modify the distribution using a Deed of Variation.

-- All affected beneficiaries must agree to the change—not just one.
+• All affected beneficiaries must agree to the change.

 Here are some of the most common questions we get around this topic.